centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 There is a limit to the WHMCS cron.
 Each time it runs it automates (say 50) jobs.
 It may take time to update the status of your transferred domains.
 It depends also on how many numbers of jobs to automate created in your WHMCS.

 You can also manually execute the crons in your system.
-Eg: php -q <PATH-TO-YOUR-WHMCS-CRON-FOLDER>/cron.php do --DomainTransferSync
+Eg: `php -q <PATH-TO-YOUR-WHMCS-CRON-FOLDER>/cron.php do --DomainTransferSync`

-More WHMCS cron info: https://docs.whmcs.com/Crons
+Read the [WHMCS Docs](//docs.whmcs.com/Crons) for additional information.

 ### 52. HEXONET default registrar (vs) ISPAPI registrar module